USDOT-SDC-Archive/sdc-dot-waze-poll-for-batches-to-manifest/README.md

 **Step 4** Run the script file ./sdc-dot-waze-poll-for-batches-to-manifest.sh

-**Step 5**: Upload the sdc-dot-manifest-generator.zip generated from Step 4 to a lambda function via aws console.
+**Step 5**: Upload the sdc-dot-waze-poll-for-batches-to-manifest.zip generated from Step 4 to a lambda function via aws console.

 [Back to top](#toc)